TexBishop/TextAdventure/README.md

 	•	The inventory window will list the player’s current inventory list
 	•	The Help window will contain a list of instructions for playing the game
 3. Commands
-	•	Commands will be divided into three parts: verb, subject and target
-	•	The verb should be the first word in a command
+	•	Commands can be written freeform without structure, aside from one rule:  The verb should be the first word in the command
-	•	The first noun will be the subject, the second the target
-	•	To interact with items currently in inventory, the word “inventory” must be included as the subject or the target
+	•	If the user is having trouble getting an inventory item to do something, focus can be forced to the inventory using the keywords "inventory" or "my", and the item.

 Section 2 – System